sobjornstad/rppas/docs/manual.md

 sort there.
 So for now I use the workaround and hopefully this will be better in the indeterminate future.

+The “print index” feature (mentioned later) recognizes this syntax and will italicize entries ending in double underscores and move the first quote to the beginning of entries containing a double quote.

 After entering an entry, you'll be prompted for a *page*.
 You can technically put anything in the page field, but for best results, the following options are
 recommended:

-- A reference to another entry: **see FOO**
+- A reference to another entry: **see OTHER ENTRY**
 - A single page number: **34**
-- A series of page numbers: **34, 55, 171**
+- A series of page numbers: **34, 55, 171** (use commas to separate)
-- A range: **34-36**
+- A range: **34-36** (use a hyphen to separate)

-If you enter a range and one or both of the pages is fewer digits than the maximum number of digits that is possible for that notebook type (for instance, in a notebook type with 80 pages, just one digit, or in a notebook type with 240 pages, one or two digits), in order to ensure you can search for and sort the range as effectively as possible, you need to make sure to pad them with leading zeroes.
-For instance, in an 80-page notebook, **5-10** becomes **05-10**, and in a 240-page notebook, **50-71** becomes **050-071**.
-You don't have to worry about this when entering single pages or comma-separated page numbers; the software will take care of it automatically.

-When you press Enter, RPPAS will place that entry into the *queue* along with the page number needed to create occurrences later, then prompt you for another entry.
+When you press Enter, RPPAS will place that entry into the *queue* along with the page number needed, then prompt you for another entry.
 (If you enter multiple page numbers, RPPAS will automatically create multiple occurrences and place all of them in the queue.)
-You can keep typing as many entries as you want; RPPAS will automatically save the queue in the background after it reaches five entries, so that you don't lose any data in the event of a power failure or crash.
+You can keep typing as many entries as you want; RPPAS will automatically save the contents of the queue in the background whenever it reaches five entries, so that you don't lose any data in the event of a power failure or crash.
 You can view the contents of the queue with the adding command */queue*; see the following section.

 If you specify an entry that already exists in the database, RPPAS will add the page and notebook numbers you provided to that entry (in technical terms, it will add new occurrences to the existing entry).
 If you enter exactly the same entry *and* the same page number, RPPAS will silently ignore your entry.

+If *readline(3)* support is compiled into your version of Python, readline will be used for entries, which means you can use the arrows to move around and recall recent entries, as well as any other readline commands.
+Unfortunately, readline support is usually only compiled into Python on Linux systems; on other systems, you will probably be unable to correct entries without backspacing everything you’ve typed since then.

 Adding commands
 ---------------
-Instead of an entry, you can also type an *adding command*.
-Adding commands begin with a slash (/) and are accepted anywhere you are prompted for an entry (but not when prompted for a page -- then it will cheerfully enter the adding command as the page number of the previous entry).
+Instead of an entry, you can type an *adding command*.
+Adding commands begin with a slash (/) and are accepted anywhere you are prompted for an entry (but not when prompted for a page -- if you do that, it will cheerfully enter the adding command as the page number of the previous entry).

 Valid adding commands: